-As at 31 December 2015, wholesale funding was about 58% of the total, comprising mainly repurchase agreements traded on the MTS MMF Repo platform, inter-bank deposits and, to a lesser extent, refinancing mechanisms with the ECB (54% as at 31 December 2014).
-These transactions were carried out during the period with Italian Treasury bonds owned by the Bank acting as underlying assets, along with eligible trade receivables due from Public Administrations arising from factoring activities and loans to SMEs (ABACO).
+Wholesale funding represented about 58% of the total as at 31 December 2015 and mainly comprised repurchase agreements traded on the MTS MMF Repo platform and refinancing mechanisms with the ECB (54% as at 31 December 2014).
+These transactions were carried out during the period by using treasury portfolio Italian Government securities as the underlying asset, along with eligible trade receivables due from Public Administration entities arising from factoring activities and loans to SMEs (ABACO).

-The choice between the above-mentioned funding sources depends mainly on the contingent market performance of short-term liquidity.
+The choice between the above-mentioned funding sources mainly depends on the contingent market performance of short-term liquidity.
 In particular, compared with 31 December 2014, priority was given to repurchase agreements, rather than the MRO transactions proposed by the ECB.

-During 2015, trading on the MMF Repo screen-based market totalled about € 114.9 billion (€ 32.6 billion in 2014).
+In 2015, volumes traded on the MMF Repo screen-based market amounted to approximately \in 114.9 billion (\in 32.1 billion in 2014).

-The Group also used the interbank deposit market both through the e-MID market and bilateral agreements with other banks.

-As at 31 December 2015, deposits totalled \in 282 million against \in 91 million at the end of 2014, and trading totalled \in 2.8 billion against \in 6.7 billion in 2014.
+The Bank also used the interbank deposit market both via the e-MID market and bilateral agreements with other banks.
+As at 31 December 2015, deposits totalled € 282 million against € 91 million at the end of 2014, and trading totalled € 2.8 billion against € 6.7 billion in 2014.
 The listing of Banca Sistema shares on the Milan Stock Exchange significantly improved access to MM lines of credit, with access to funds from the interbank market helpful to diversifying funding.